ibm-cloud-docs/speech-to-text/output.md

 Japanese redaction has the following differences:

 -   In addition to masking strings of three or more consecutive digits, redaction also masks street addresses and numbers, regardless of whether they contain fewer than three digits.
 -   Similarly, redaction also masks date information in Japanese-style birth dates.
-In Japanese, date information is usually presented in Latin *Anno Domini* format but sometimes follows Japanese style, particularly for birth dates.
+In Japanese, date information is usually presented in Common Era format but sometimes follows Japanese style, particularly for birth dates.
 In this case, the year and month are masked even though they contain just one or two digits.
 For example, numeric redaction changes the following string as shown.

     <table style="width:50%">
-      <caption>Table 7.
+      <caption>Table 5.
 Example redaction of Japanese-style birth date</caption>
       <tr>
         <th style="text-align:left">Without redaction</th>
         <th style="text-align:left">With redaction</th>